 The bill amends and reenacts several sections of Louisiana's insurance laws, specifically R.S.
 22:1892(H), 1892.2(F), and 2303(D)(1), while also enacting R.S.
 22:2303(D)(6).
-Key changes include the introduction of a "good faith duty" and the stipulation that the Louisiana Insurance Guaranty Association and the Louisiana Citizens Property Insurance Corporation are not liable for certain damages, including special damages or penalties, and that the Citizens Property Insurance Corporation is not liable for general damages exceeding the policy's limit.
-Additionally, the bill establishes that the corporation's rates for policies will not exceed the higher of actuarially justified rates or the highest rates charged among assessable insurers, with a specific focus on maintaining affordability in the residential property insurance market.
+Key changes include the introduction of a "good faith duty" and the stipulation that the Louisiana Insurance Guaranty Association and the Louisiana Citizens Property Insurance Corporation are not liable for certain damages, including special damages or penalties, and that the Citizens Property Insurance Corporation's liability for general damages is limited to the policy's limit.
+Additionally, the bill establishes that the corporation will not charge premiums exceeding the higher of actuarially justified rates or the highest rates charged by assessable insurers in the respective parish.

 Statutes affected: